-Tuen Ng Festival (Dragon Boat Festival) is a traditional Chinese festival.
-Apart from watching dragon boat races, we also eat glutinous rice dumplings, a traditional festive food, to celebrate this major festival.
-However, most commercially available rice dumplings are high in energy and fat, and so excessive consumption may lead to obesity.
-To enjoy the festive fun to the full without affecting health, you may want to look at the suggestions below:
+The Tuen Ng Festival (Dragon Boat Festival) is a traditional Chinese festival.
+Apart from watching dragon boat races, people who celebrate the tradition also eat glutinous rice dumplings, to celebrate the festival.
+However, most commercially available rice dumplings are high in energy and fat, and excessive consumption may lead to obesity.
+To enjoy the festive fun without compromising health, consider the suggestions below:

 Healthy tips about eating rice dumplings:

-• A medium-sized savoury rice dumpling (weighing 253 grams) can provide about 455 kcal of energy, almost the energy content of a proper meal.
+- A medium-sized savoury rice dumpling (weighing 253 grams) provides about 455 kcal of energy, almost the energy content of a full meal.
 When you eat a dish like this as a main meal, consider an additional dish of blanched vegetables of about 160 g (1/4 catty raw) for each person to compensate for the lack of dietary fibre and to increase satiety.
-Even if you are not eating a dumpling all on your own, it is recommended that you cut back on grains (e.g. rice, noodles) for the meal to avoid overeating and hence excessive intake of energy.
+Even if you are not eating a dumpling all on your own, it is advisable to cut back on grains (e.g. rice, noodles) for the meal to avoid overeating and excessive energy intake.

-• Rice dumplings are made with glutinous rice, which is much stickier than white rice.
+- Rice dumplings are made with glutinous rice, which is stickier than white rice.
 The amount of glutinous rice in a medium-sized savoury rice dumpling is comparable to 1.5 bowls of white rice, so watch your portion size.

-• Many people like to season their rice dumplings with soy sauce or granulated sugar, inevitably boosting sodium or sugar intake.
+- Many people season their rice dumplings with soy sauce or granulated sugar, which inevitably increases sodium or sugar intake.
 Use seasonings sparingly.

 Healthy tips for making your own savoury rice dumplings:

-• Use lean meat or skinned chicken instead of Chinese preserved meat and pork belly.
+- Use lean meat or skinless chicken instead of Chinese preserved meat and pork belly.

-• Use ingredients prepared with less salt, like conpoy (dried scallops), dried shrimps and shiitake mushrooms to replace Chinese ham, preserved duck egg yolks, Chinese preserved meat and other processed foods to control sodium intake and enhance the flavour.
+- Choose ingredients prepared with less salt, such as conpoy (dried scallops), dried shrimps and shiitake mushrooms, to replace Chinese ham, preserved duck egg yolks, Chinese preserved meat and other processed foods.
+This helps to control sodium intake while enhancing flavour.

-• Use less glutinous rice, and use mung beans, kidney beans, adzuki beans, chickpeas, black-eyed peas, etc. instead to increase the fibre content.
+- Use less glutinous rice, substituting with mung beans, kidney beans, adzuki beans, chickpeas or black-eyed peas to increase fibre content.

 Food safety when handling rice dumplings: